-He complained to Mercedes-Benz Finance about the excess mileage charge and said that it isn't entitled to charge him for excess mileage under the Consumer Credit Act 1974.
-Mercedes-Benz Finance said that the obligation to pay an excess mileage charge if the agreement was voluntarily terminated was set out in the agreement and that the mileage allowance had been re-calculated in line with the length of time that he'd had the car.
+Mercedes-Benz Finance said that the obligation to pay an excess mileage charge if the agreement was voluntarily terminated was set out in the agreement and that the mileage allowance had been re-calculated in line with the length of time that she'd had the car.
 It said that the Consumer Credit Act allowed it to determine what is considered reasonable condition and that excess mileage has a negative effect on the car's value, which isn't reasonable, so it retains the right to charge for excess mileage following the voluntary termination of an agreement.
-It said that the outstanding balance of £194.40 remained payable.

-Mr J wasn't satisfied with its response so complained to this service.
-He says that this situation has caused him stress and he's received a letter from a debt management company".
+Miss T wasn't satisfied with its response so complained to this service".